smattymatty/mathew-storm-site/writing_content/short-stories/Red Shoes.md

 Karen had been sitting here for twelve minutes.
 The app told her so: **Inactive period detected.**

+**Psychological Episode concluded.
+Necessary for containment.
+Return to workstation.**

 Her phone was in her trembling hands, screen glowing in the dark.

 An old memory surfaced: Her mother's voice, reading at bedtime.
 A girl who's red shoes made her dance and dance until she begged the executioner to-